DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 Title IX Coordinator

-Reports of discrimination based on sex, including sexual harassment, may be directed to the Title IX coordinator.
-The College District designates the following person to coordinate its efforts to comply with Title IX of the Education Amendments of 1972, as amended, and related state and federal laws:
+The Chancellor designates the following person to coordinate its efforts to comply with Title IX of the Education Amendments of 1972, as amended, and related state and federal laws:

 Title IX Coordinator: